-- A people-centred service. - framework.
+- A people-centred service.

-agency.
+- An organisation operating within a strong human rights framework.

-• A collaborative partnership.
+- A collaborative partnership.

+- An accountable and transparent agency.

 Strategic Goals

 - Provide support and services for people seeking asylum to become independent. - Advocate to ensure a supportive policy and service framework for people seeking asylum in Australia. - Foster greater community understanding of asylum issues and support for people seeking asylum. - Be a strong and sustainable organisation able to achieve our Purpose and Goals.